JCST8903/Project-Group5/README.md

 ## Deployment on AWS EC2

-1. Create an EC2 instance (Amazon Linux 2023 or Ubuntu).
+1. Create an EC2 instance - AWS
 2. Install Apache, PHP, and MariaDB.
 3. Clone this repository:
 ```bash